leiliecon/AI-coding/path2shock_calculation/README.md

 - A path file with scenarios and time series columns
 - JSON config for file/sheet names and scenario ranges
 - JSON group definitions that drive shock logic
+- Optional JSON formatting rules for shock/extreme output text

 The script:
-1. Validates inputs and group coverage.
+1. Validates inputs and required columns.
 2. Computes shocks and extreme levels by group rules.
+3. Applies optional formatting rules.
-3. Writes one Excel file per scenario to `output/`.
+4. Writes one Excel file per scenario to `output/`.

 ## Requirements
 - Python 3.9+ recommended